DavidLee8two7/React-redux/README.md

 ## YouTube Search Engine App<br>

-Built with React / Redux / YouTube API / Webpack
+Built with React, Redux, YouTube API, and Webpack.

+## `Description`

+A YouTube app that can regulate the search result.